SuneethKokala/IU_Project_Suneeth-Kokala/README.md

 8. Version Control:
 Git & GitHub (for project management and collaboration)
 9. Development Tools:
-VS Code / Jupyter Notebook (for coding and testing the model)
+VS Code (for coding and testing the model)
-10. Optional Libraries:
+10. Libraries:
 OpenCV (for video frame processing)
 NumPy, Pandas (for data handling and analysis)